tom-halpin/pe-dojo-book/content/002b-product-engineering.md

 **P**ennyworth kicks off the session by explaining the ask from **C**harlie.

 He then asks **M**iyagi to give an overview of Product Engineering to the team.
-This is to ensure they start work on the program with a shared understanding of the discipline of Product Engineering.
+This is to help ensure they start work on the program with a shared understanding of the discipline of Product Engineering.

 ![](assets/miyagi.png)